-Accounts receivable and grants receivable are stated at the amounts management expects to collect from outstanding balances.
+Accounts, grants, and pledges receivable are stated at the amounts management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a charge to expense and a credit to a valuation allowance based on its assessment of the current status of individual accounts.

-Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
-The Museum established an allowance for uncollectible accounts with respect to pledges of \$15,284 and \$18,565 at June 30, 2020 and 2019, respectively.
+Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to receivables.
+The Museum established an allowance for uncollectible accounts with respect to pledges of \$7,497 and \$15,284 at June 30, 2021 and 2020, respectively.
+Management has recorded a discount on pledged amounts of \$490 and \$1,559 at June 30, 2021 and 2020, respectively.